Before we show you how to find the safest motorcycle jacket, a quick history lesson on motorcycle jackets:

-Man has been wearing tanned hides for protection for millennia and for excellent reasons.
+Man has been wearing tanned hides as protection for millennia, and for excellent reasons.

-Although the choice of motorcycle specific jackets is far from extensive, there are a few products out there that do fit the bill.
+Although the choice of motorcycle-specific jackets is far from extensive, a few products out there do fit the bill.

 For routine cleaning and bug removal, do a light wash with warm soapy water.
 Once the leather has dried naturally, apply a leather feeding lotion.
 Lastly, rub in a waterproofing solution.
 Tackle small areas at a time and pay particular attention to areas around zippers and seams.

 Heated vests and liners, however, are readily available and are ideal for wearing under the jacket.
-These either have a power supply in the form of batteries or more commonly, a plug for your bike’s power outlet.
+These either have a power supply in the form of batteries or, more commonly, a plug for your bike’s power outlet.